10 Things to Do in Porto with Kids

 FC Porto Stadium| ©i y e r s

-Book tickets to the FC Porto Museum and Dragão Stadium and explore the home of the Portuguese First League soccer team with the little ones.
-It is an almost mandatory visit for soccer fans.
+Book tickets for the FC Porto Museum and Dragão Stadium and explore the headquarters of the Portuguese First League soccer team with your kids.
+It's an almost obligatory visit for soccer fans.

-The tour covers the main areas of the stadium and a walk to the impressive FC Porto Museum, by the way, European Museum of the Year Award in 2016, thanks to its technological bet, avant-garde lighting, holograms of illustrious characters, interactive screens and innovation.
+The tour covers the main areas of the stadium and includes a visit to the impressive FC Porto Museum, which won the European Museum of the Year Award in 2016 thanks to its technological features, cutting-edge lighting, holograms of famous figures, interactive screens, and innovation.

-Here the smile of children (and not so children) is continuous, especially if they like sports.
-Everyone gets to know the history through the audio guide available in Spanish.
+Here, children (and adults) are constantly smiling, especially if they like sports.
+Everyone learns about the history through the audio guide available in Spanish.

 • Duration: 2 hours.

-• How to get there: you can get to FC Porto by subway, the Estádio do Dragão station drops you off in front of it.
+• How to get there: you can get to FC Porto by subway; the Estádio do Dragão station is right in front of it.

 Book tickets for the FC Porto Museum and Dragão Stadium

-3. Navigate the Douro aboard a pirate ship
+3. Sail the Douro River aboard a pirate ship

 Pirate ship on the Douro| ©JlCota